pikepdf/pikepdf/docs/topics/pages.rst

     In [1]: pdf.save('merged.pdf')

-This code sample is enough to merge most PDFs, but there are some things it does not do that a more sophisicated function might do.
-One could call :meth:`pikepdf.Pdf.remove_unreferenced_resources` to remove unreferenced resources.
+This code sample is enough to merge most PDFs, but there are some things it does not do that a more sophisticated function might do.
+One could call :meth:`pikepdf.Pdf.remove_unreferenced_resources` to remove unreferenced objects from the page's ``/Resources`` dictionary.
 It may also be necessary to chose the most recent version of all source PDFs.
 Here is a more sophisticated example:

 .. ipython::
     :verbatim: